xavi-silva/feup-ia1/README.md

 - Main factor: The **amount of completed branches**, since this is what the winning condition is all about - having all branches completed (100 points each)
 - Secondary factor: The **number of birds placed after birds of the same color**, which is how we are able to reach completed branches - putting birds of the same color together (1 point each)

-The value of a certain game state is the sum of values of every branch he has.
+The value of a certain game state is the sum of values of every branch it has.

 # Search Methods